 - Heating and Cooling: North Carolina State Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors5

-If the Board confirms your eligibility, you’ll receive information on how to sign up to take the exam.
-You must earn a score of at least 70% on each part of the exam to pass.
+If the Board confirms your licensure eligibility, you’ll receive information on how to sign up to take the license exam.
+You must earn a score of at least 70% on each part of the HVAC contractor exam to pass.

-If you’re applying for a refrigeration contractor license, you must also provide documentation to show that you have the proper CFC Certification (also known as Section 608 technician certification) from the EPA to cover your scope of work.6
+If you’re applying for a refrigeration contractor license, you must also provide documentation to show that you have the proper CFC Certification (also known as Section 608 technician EPA certification) to cover your scope of work.6

 You must pay a fee of $80 for refrigeration contractor license renewal, which is required by October 31 of each year.